manassaloi/manassaloi.github.io/_posts/2024-12-26-making-memories.markdown

 The thing about memories is that they're made up of moments that stand out.

-Like getting my FIL a whisky from one of Scotland's oldest bottlers when I was in Edinburgh.
-It's not about the number of gifts but the thought behind them.

 My MIL loves cooking for us.
 The way her face lights up when we dig into her biryani – that's priceless.
 In return, I've made it my mission to explore new places to eat around Coimbatore with my in-laws.

 We finally ticked off that Guruvayur temple trip they'd been planning forever.
 Spent a day there, roamed around Thrissur.
 Sometimes the best gifts are experiences.
 Speaking of which, I got my brother's FIL (who's a massive Shiva devotee) a small idol from Guruvayur.
 He's always hosting us for dinner when we visit my hometown, so it felt right.